Cyber00011011/Cyber00011011.github.io/_pages/about.md

 permalink: /about/
 ---

-This blog is dedicated to my journey into learning malware analysis, tools, and techniques for uncovering and understanding tactics used my malware authors of all skill levels.
+This blog is dedicated to my journey into learning malware analysis, tools, and techniques for uncovering and understanding tactics used by malware authors of all skill levels.